Skip to content

 • Always use a minimum 32-character HMAC key for cookie verification.

-• Ensure excluded paths and agents are narrowly defined to prevent unintended bypasses.
+• Ensure excluded paths are narrowly defined to prevent unintended bypasses.

 • Consider using a hybrid setup to pair server-side protection with client-side personalization or metering.